ghailen/java-profiles-management/README.md

-ths first exist already (the default one) the second is for the dev application-dev.properties the third is for the production application-production.properties
+ths first exist already (the default one) the second is for the dev application-dev.properties the third is for the production application-production.properties ps : i copied the files in another package for trace , to activate them we need to move them to resource folder
 ![1](https://user-images.githubusercontent.com/36199753/115276748-5835df00-a13b-11eb-9531-0422c68e814f.PNG)